makeabilitylab/p5js/README.md

 ### Sound as input

 * [FFTGame](https://makeabilitylab.github.io/p5js/Games/FFTGame/): use different frequencies (pitches) of sound to launch a ball into the air.
 [Code link](https://github.com/makeabilitylab/p5js/tree/master/Games/FFTGame)

+## Makeability Lab Logos

+The Makeability Lab logo is precisely geometric in its foundation, composed solely of triangles and 45 degree angles.
+I've long wanted to programmatically play with this form.
+Here are some of my experiments:

+* [Makeability Lab Logo](https://makeabilitylab.github.io/p5js/Art/MakeabilityLabLogo): a programmatically built logo.
+Use keyboard commands to turn certain features/layers off.

+* [Makeability Lab - Animation1 - Grid Fade Appearance](https://makeabilitylab.github.io/p5js/Art/MakeabilityLabAnimation1-GridFade): a triangle-based grid appears and the ML logo emerges

+* [Makeability Lab Logo](https://makeabilitylab.github.io/p5js/Art/MakeabilityLabAnimation2-RandomMove): the ML logos start in random places and animate towards their final composition